jmneto/AzureOpenAIChat/README.md

 - Microsoft.SemanticKernel

-## Configuration

-The following parameters must be set in the constructor of the `SKHelper` class:

-- `model`: The model to use for chat completion.
-- `azureEndpoint`: The Azure endpoint URL.
-- `apiKey`: The API key for the Azure endpoint.
-- `maxTokens`: The maximum number of tokens in the chat response.
-- `temperature`: The temperature for the chat response generation.

 ## Credits

-This project was developed by jmneto in September 2024.
+This project was developed by jmneto in September 2023.